-The external cost consultant engaged by DPTI prepares a monthly financial statement report for presentation to the PCG.
+In previous designated periods the external cost consultant engaged by DPTI prepared monthly financial statement reports for presentation to the PCG.
 The financial statement report is the primary tool used by DPTI and the PCG to manage, monitor and report on project expenditure against the \$535 million limit specified by the Act.

-We have previously reported that financial statement reports for the project were not always prepared or were not always provided to the PCG.
+Our review for previous designated periods found financial statement reports for the project were not always prepared or were not always presented to the PCG.